Learn how to choose an amazing gaming headset with this checklist of just 9 surprisingly simple steps.

 Inferior audio quality

-Although the situation has improved in recent years, gaming headsets still lag behind dedicated headsets when it comes to sound quality.
-Compared to similarly priced headphones, headsets typically have inferior audio and mic quality.
+Although the situation has improved in recent years, gaming headsets are in no ways audiophile headphones.
+Compared to similarly priced audiophile headphones, gaming headsets typically come up short in the music department.

 Build quality may not be as good